-The 2008 Lappas shows an refined bouquet, raspberry and red currant.
+The 2008 Heibel Ranch Lappas shows an refined bouquet, raspberry and red currant.
 The palate is slightly smoky but soon reveals flavors of licorice, red cherry, and black currant.
-Towards the finish a slight presence of brown chocolate shows on the back of the palate.
+A slight presence of brown chocolate shows on the back of the palate.
 The wine is balanced and well integrated both with fruit and structure.
 The tannins are approachable, food friendly and linger for some time – along with the fruit.
-Trent uses both American and French Oak, both new and neutral oak – he tries to limit the oak during the aging, instead focusing on highlighting his vineyard and the fruit in the bottle.
+Trent uses both American and French oak, both new and neutral oak; he tries to limit the oak during the aging, instead focusing on highlighting his vineyard and the fruit in the bottle.

-Much of their wine is distributed direct via their mailing list – but they also can be found at select restaurants in Lake Tahoe and locally at their tasting room in Calistoga.
+Much of their wine is distributed direct via their mailing list, but they also can be found at select restaurants in Lake Tahoe.
 Tours are by appointment and can comfortably accommodate four people in Trent’s jeep or up to 8 with a second vehicle.
 Tastings can also be arranged without the tour.
 Tasty cheeses, bread and other accompaniments are provided with the tasting.
 For more information and to arrange a tour or tasting please visit: www.heibelranch.com

 Old Aetna Springs Resort